Najm al-Din Ayyub: Origins

+In Zengid service

 In 1132 Ayyub was in the service of Imad al-Din Zengi.
 He participated in a battle against the Seljuk Sultan near Tikrit and saved Zengi's life when he assisted his retreat across the Tigris.
-In 1136, Shirkuh killed a Christian with whom he was quarrelling in Tikrit, and the brothers were exiled (Ayyub's son Yusuf, later known as Saladin, was supposedly born the night they left).
+In 1136, Shirkuh killed a Christian with whom he was quarrelling with in Tikrit, and the brothers were exiled (Ayyub's son Yusuf, later known as Salahadin, was supposedly born the night they left).
 Zengi later appointed Ayyub governor of Baalbek, and when the town was besieged in 1146 by Mu'in al-Din Unur, the atabeg of the Burid emir of Damascus, Ayyub surrendered Baalbek and retired to Damascus.
 Shirkuh, meanwhile, entered the service of Zengi's son Nur al-Din Zengi, who had designs on Damascus; when the Second Crusade besieged the city in 1148, Nur al-Din forced Mu'in al-Din and the Burids into a reluctant alliance.
 Soon Nur al-Din demanded the city be handed over to him, and Ayyub and Shirkuh negotiated its surrender in 1154.
 Ayyub remained governor of Damascus under Nur al-Din's rule.
 He was held in such honour that he was the only one of Nur al-Din's officials allowed to remain seated in his presence.

 Ayyub's son Saladin also took up service with Nur al-Din, and he was sent to Egypt to take control in Nur al-Din's name during the period of joint crusader-Byzantine invasions.

+Egypt expedition

-In 1170 Ayyub joined him there, either summoned by Saladin himself, or sent by Nur al-Din to convince Saladin to depose the last Fatimid caliph.
+In 1170 Ayyub joined his son Saladin, in the Egyptian expedition. either summoned by Saladin himself, or sent by Nur al-Din to convince Saladin to depose the last Fatimid caliph.
 Saladin offered the vizierate to him, but he refused, and instead was granted Alexandria, Damietta, and al-Buhayrah as personal fiefs.
+The Fiefdom Najm ad-Din Ayyub held, was the most important commercial harbors in lower Egypt.
 Many of Saladin's other relatives also joined him in Egypt.
-Nur al-Din did not trust Saladin and his family, correctly assuming that they were consolidating power against him; Ayyub publicly supported Nur al-Din, but privately warned his son that Nur al-Din should never be allowed to take Egypt from him.
+Nur al-Din did not trust Saladin and his family, correctly assuming that they were consolidating power; Ayyub publicly supported Nur al-Din, but privately warned his son that Nur al-Din should never be allowed to take Egypt from him.
+Although Ayyub was loyal to Nur al-Din and his trusted counsellor, this loyalty did not necessarily translate to his successors, and it is likely that in the competition between Nur al-Din's lieutenants he saw his family as best-placed with Cairo in their control.